 Mash the potatoes.
-Also add the mustard, milk and a pinch of pepper and salt.
+Also add the mustard, milk and pepper and salt.

 Mash again and then check the seasoning.
 Add extra pepper, salt or mustard to taste.
 Then put the mash aside until later.
 Pour some olive oil in a pan and place it over medium heat.
-Add the frozen peas and carrots, fresh thyme and chopped garlic and shallots.
+Add the chopped garlic, shallots, peas, carrots and thyme.

+Flatten the top again.
 Bake the lamb parmentier in a preheated oven at 356°F (180°C) for about 30 minutes.
-After that grill the top for 4 minutes until nicely golden.
+After that grill it for 4 minutes until golden.
 Let the lamb parmentier rest at room temperature for a few minutes.
 Serve.